 - Smart activity selection and modification: By linking individual student assessment data to PE game and activities, we can create an intelligent system that makes decisions for teachers in regards to how they can modify specific activities to better meet the current learning needs of students.
 With the shift to cloud-based software, it is possible to enter assessment data on your mobile device during class, send it to a database, then receive real-time feedback with recommendations on how an activity should be modified, all while the instructor is in the gym.
 This is one of the many potential benefits that arise when educational technology products deliver complete solutions where the collection of assessment data is viewed as an enabling mechanism to improve the future delivery of educational content rather than simply a way to document and report learning progress.

 The ever increasing power of mobile devices is opening a world of possibilities to be explored in regards to how they can improve movement-based learning experiences.
-The list above encompasses some of the approaches we are exploring in the development of the first complete blended learning resource for physical education that will be available for use during the 2018-2019 school year.
+The list above encompasses some of the approaches we are exploring in the development of our mobile physical education learning resources.
 This can help empower schools to start receiving all of the benefits of a quality PE program without adding more demands to already overwhelmed teachers.